Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners hit the field on Thursday at Angel Stadium of Anaheim against Shohei Ohtani, who gets the start for the Los Angeles Angels.
-First pitch is at 9:38 PM ET.
+The Los Angeles Angels and Shohei Ohtani take the field at Angel Stadium of Anaheim against J.P.
+Crawford and the Seattle Mariners on Friday.

-The Mariners have been listed as +130 moneyline underdogs for this matchup against the Angels (-155).
-The total for the game has been listed at 8.5 runs.
+The Angels are +100 moneyline underdogs for this matchup against the Mariners (-120).
+The over/under is 8 runs for this contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.